dxrcy/phonet/README.md

 # This test will NOT match, however it SHOULD (due to the Plus), so it will FAIL, with the above note as the reason
 ?+ tasto

+# This is a 'quiet' note, it will not display, but it will be used as the reason for the following rule
-* Must not have two vowels in a row
+*: Must not have two vowels in a row
 ! <V>{2}

 ?+ taso